Memories of the

 Shopping downtown offered a Sears, Northern Commercial, and a few other small name brand stores, but the word was out among our military families that ladies should beware when crossing the alley entrances as they walked along.
 Father Murphy, at Elmendorf, in his compulsory Saturday morning morale lectures, warned that the FBI had announced that nearly 80% of the local population were either criminals or refugees of some unsavory problems in the lower forty-eight.

-On the road out to the base was a large log roadhouse called Fort Starnes, and behind it was an establishment called the Green Lantern, dubbed the “Green Latrine” by the troops, featuring a row of cabins of a certain reputation.
+On the road out to the base was a large log roadhouse called Fort Starnes.
+Behind it was an establishment called the Green Lantern, dubbed the “Green Latrine” by the troops, featuring a row of cabins of a certain reputation.

 When we first arrived, it was printed in the paper that Sally Rand would be appearing at Fort Starnes with performances of her fabulous fan dance.
 She had been a sensation at the 1933 Chicago World’s Fair.
 We decided to go and took with us a friend whose wife had not yet come up from the lower forty-eight.